Naomi Pfitzner

 Biography

-Naomi has extensive research experience in family violence prevention and response.
-She conducts research in the area of family violence, gender, family studies, social policy and law.
-Her work has a key focus on the primary prevention of family violence, respectful relationships education and gender equality.
-Naomi is currently leading a national stocktake and gap analysis of respectful relationship education for the Australian Government.
-Naomi has also evaluated several family violence primary prevention interventions targeted at parents.
+Naomi has extensive research experience in gender-based violence prevention and response.
+She conducts research in the area of gender-based violence, gender, family studies, social policy and law.
+Her work has a key focus on the primary prevention of gender-based violence, respectful relationships education and gender equality.
+Naomi is currently leading a national project funded by ANROWS to pilot and evaluate a professional learning program for secondary school teachers to address the influence of the Manosphere in classrooms.

 Dr Pfitzner is nationally and internationally recognised for her work on domestic and family violence, help seeking behaviours and service innovation during COVID-19.
 Her work in this area has been cited by the Washington-based Centre for Global Development.
 Dr Pfitzner has advised several Australian parliamentary inquiries on COVID-19 response and recovery plans for domestic and family violence.
 Her research is cited multiple times in the recently released report from the Inquiry into Family, Domestic and Sexual Violence by the House of Representatives Standing Committee on Social Policy and Legal Affairs.